-The Special Boat Service (SBS), one of the oldest Special Forces regiments, is the U.K.’s premier naval counter terrorism unit (CT).
+The Special Boat Service (SBS), one of the oldest Special Forces regiments, is the U.K.’s premier naval counter-terrorism unit (CT).
 The unit is tasked with addressing assaults on U.K.’s maritime interests.
 Over the years the SBS has established techniques for rescuing hostages on oil rigs, cruise ships, and cross-channel ferries.
-In the event of a rescue operation on an oil rig in the North Sea, the SBS would be the unit to answer this challenging task.
+In the event of a rescue operation on an oil rig in the North Sea, for example, the SBS would be the unit to answer this challenging task.

 During the invasion of Iraq in 2003, the SBS worked with U.S. Navy SEALs to secure and scout the beaches of the Al-Faw Peninsula to prepare for amphibious landings.
 SBS teams were also sent ahead to secure the southern oil fields against Iraqi forces.

 Since 9/11, SBS operators have regularly worked side by side with their SAS counterparts in the Global War on Terror.
-In Afghanistan the SBS got drawn into one of the bloodiest battles in the unit’s history.
+In Afghanistan, the SBS got drawn into one of the bloodiest battles in the unit’s history.
 They helped squash an uprising of captured Taliban and al-Qaeda prisoners in the Battle of Qala-i-Jangi.
-The SBS have been heavily engaged in Afghanistan in the subsequent years, targeting Taliban leadership in a series of successful operations.
+The SBS has been heavily engaged in Afghanistan since targeting Taliban leadership in a series of successful operations.

 SBS Skill Set

 - Submarine infiltration